mallocator/gulp-international/readme.md

  * Warn about unused translation strings
  * Make translations available as environment variables in jade/js/coffeescript/etc. (although you can already replace strings anywhere)
  * Support streams... although that seems like a pain to implement
- * Support printing of token trees if they are nested (as a json object that can e.g. be parsed by another script)
+ * Support printing of token trees if they are nested (as a json object that can e.g. be parsed by another script... although at this point you might just as well include the original source file and not have it run through here.)